oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 <!-- -->

--

->  author="Calin Curescu"
+- <span class="comment-start" id="1173" author="Calin Curescu"
->   date="2020-05-06T10:56:00Z"
->
-> !!!
-What is the meaning of these triggers
->   here w.r.t. the triggers defined in the policy type?
+  date="2020-05-06T10:56:00Z">!!!
+What is the meaning of these triggers here w.r.t. the triggers defined in the policy type?
->   I assume we should allow the definition of new triggers, that are used
->   in addition to the triggers defined in the policy type.
+  I assume we should allow the definition of new triggers, that are used in addition to the triggers defined in the policy type.
->   But, in interface we did not allow to add new operations or
->   notifications.

-trigger_definitions: represents the optional map of [trigger definitions](#trigger-definition) for the policy; these triggers apply in addition to the triggers defined in the policy type.<span class="comment-end" id="1173"></span>
+  But, in interface we did not allow to add new operations or notifications.</span>trigger_definitions: represents the optional map of [trigger definitions](#trigger-definition) for the policy; these triggers apply in addition to the triggers defined in the policy type.<span class="comment-end" id="1173"></span>